LittleSeneca/LittleSeneca.github.io/_posts/2020-08-08-Clonezilla-ISO-Builder.md

 [<img align="left" src="/images/GitHub_Logo.png" width="100">](https://github.com/LittleSeneca/clonezilla-builder)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Clonezilla is awesome!](https://clonezilla.org/) By default it has a huge amount of power.
 But, with a bit of effort, its existing utility can be greatly expanded.
-Unfortunately, it can be very cumbersome to unpackage and repackage a clonezilla image.
+Unfortunately, it can be very cumbersome to unpackage and repackage a clonezilla image to change its functionality.
 That is why I built this tool.
 It efficiently unpackes and repackes clonezilla  images with changes made to the syslinux, live, home, EFI, and Boot folders.
 Currently, I have added a boot menu entry which pulls a user determined github repo and prompts the user to run a script from the pulled repo.